 Stay agile and innovative—and rein in expenses

 Facing a possible recession, business leaders are making tough choices.
-It’s possible to slow spending and hiring, without having to sacrifice quality or scale.
+But it’s possible to slow spending and hiring, without sacrificing quality or scale.

 Provide personalized service without spending more

-Globally, many organizations may have to slow spending for a variety of reasons, but spending less doesn’t have to translate into loss.
-This can be a particular challenge for companies historically viewed as a cost center, such as customer service.
-Yet it’s also a good opportunity to review whether you’re using your existing support system to its fullest potential.
+Globally, many organizations may need to slow their spending for various reasons, but spending less doesn’t have to translate into loss.
+This can be a particular challenge for departments historically viewed as cost centers, such as customer service.
+But when deployed correctly, your customer service center can help generate revenue—provided you invest in the right capabilities.

 Reduce costs while increasing customer satisfaction